wintonmj/phaser3-simple-rpg/docs/entity-system-refactoring.md

 ## Conclusion

 This composition-based approach will provide much greater flexibility for creating diverse entity types while reducing code duplication.
 It aligns with modern game development practices and will make it easier to extend the game with new entity types and behaviors in the future.

+## Next Steps

+We've successfully completed Phase 1 of the refactoring plan:

+- Created behavior interfaces in `src/behaviors/interfaces.ts`
+- Confirmed entity constants in `src/constants/entities.ts` meet our requirements
+- Refactored `NonPlayerEntity` class to use the behavior composition pattern

+The next phase will be to implement the core behavior components:

+- Develop movement behaviors (StationaryMovement, WanderMovement, ChaseMovement, PatrolMovement)
+- Implement combat behaviors (PassiveBehavior, MeleeCombat, RangedCombat)
+- Create interaction behaviors (NoInteraction, DialogInteraction, ShopInteraction)
+- Design animation behaviors (SimpleAnimation, HumanoidAnimation, MonsterAnimation)

+Once these behavior implementations are complete, we can begin refactoring the existing entity types to use the new composition system, ensuring backward compatibility throughout the process.